MitchelHajdu/FocusTool-for-grandMA-ChamSys/README.md

 # FocusTool

-A standalone application for lighting operators to quickly focus fixtures via OSC control.
+A standalone application for lighting programmers to quickly focus fixtures via OSC control.
 Optimized for handheld devices such as the Steam Deck, MSI Claw, or a laptop, FocusTool communicates directly with lighting consoles like grandMA3 and ChamSys.

 ## Overview